-As of March 31, 2024, we had \$106.0 million of cash and cash equivalents, \$189.2 million of short-term investments, and \$74.4 million available under our revolving credit facility.
+As of March 31, 2024 June 30, 2024, we had \$106.0 million \$120.9 million of cash and cash equivalents, \$189.2 million \$175.6 million of short-term investments, and \$74.4 million available under our revolving credit facility.
 Our principal sources of liquidity are cash and cash equivalents and short-term investments on hand, primarily from our IPO and follow-on offering, as well as the cash flows we generate from operations.
-Our principal uses of liquidity have been and are expected to continue to be primarily for investment in long-term growth of the business through capital expenditures and acquisitions, including the acquisition of Carevoyance in January 2024, as well as debt services (see Note 9, Long-Term Debt for further details) and distributions to members of Definitive OpCo.
+Our principal uses of liquidity have been, and are expected to continue to be, primarily for investment in long-term growth of the business through capital expenditures, acquisitions, and acquisitions, including the acquisition repurchases of Carevoyance in January 2024, our Class A Common Stock, as well as debt services (see Note 9.
+Long-Term Debt for further details) and distributions to members of Definitive OpCo.